Man setting up email authentication on a laptop.

-Email Authentication Is Key to Successful Email Marketing
+Email Authentication: The Key to Successful Email Marketing

 Article Outline